asrulcahyadiputra/asrulcahyadiputra/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Have studied Accounting Information System at Telkom University Bandung.
 - 💼 &nbsp; Working as a Web Programmer.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture and Systems Design.

 <h3> 🛠 &nbsp;Tech Stack</h3>